-I am a social scientist with research expertise in activism and civil society, post-conflict societies, the everyday, inter-ethnic dynamics, identity and gender.
+I am a social scientist with research expertise in activism and civil society, post-conflict societies, the everyday, migration, inter-ethnic dynamics, identity and gender.
 My multi-disciplinary background and commitment to visual, sensory and mixed methods shape both my research and my teaching practice.

 Currently, I hold the post of Postdoctoral Researcher at the Centre for East European and International Studies (ZOiS) in Berlin.
 Before that, I was Thomas Brown Assistant Professor at Trinity College Dublin and Between 2015 and 2018 I held a British Academy Postdoctoral Fellowship at the University of Manchester, during which I researched donor-independent civil society and various forms of everyday activism in Novi Sad (Serbia), Lodz (Poland), Debrecen (Hungary), Manchester (UK) and Cádiz (Spain).
 Earlier, I lectured at the University of Manchester, held a Postdoctoral Fellowship at the University of Novi Sad and worked as a consultant in teaching methods for a university in Mexico.

 This website is still under construction, but you are more than welcome to explore what is already here.
 To start with you may want to read some of my publications, watch some videos or listen to some of the soundscapes I recorded.